grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 }
 ```

-When compiled with `faust -mcd 0`, all delay line use the *wrapping index* first model with power-of-two size:
+When compiled with `faust -mcd 0`, all delay lines use the *wrapping index* first model with power-of-two size:

 ```c++
 virtual void compute(int count,